“A Stylish Budget-Friendly Upright Walker With Armrests… And A Few Issues”

 Unfortunately the OasisSpace is still quite large when in this default folded mode, certainly too large to comfortably fit in most cars.
 You can partly dismantle the unit for travel, but this is a fiddly and time-consuming process, not something you would want to do on a regular basis.

-One of the more disappointing features on this walker is the seat.
-It’s quite shallow, too high off the ground, and rather awkwardly positioned between the arms of the walker.
+A disappointing feature of this is the .
+It’s quite shallow, too high off the ground, and rather awkwardly positioned between the arms of the .
 And it’s uncomfortable enough that you’ll only want to use it when there are no other seats available.
-We also found the back rest sat too low and rather than providing support and safety it felt like if you lean back you’ll spill over backwards off the seat.
-There’s no way to sugarcoat it, the UPWalker Lite is miles ahead in the safety, comfort, and features of their seat.
+We also found the back rest sat too low and rather than providing support and safety it felt like if you lean back you’ll spill over backwards off the .
+There’s no way to sugarcoat it, the UPWalker Lite is miles ahead in the safety, comfort, and features of their .

 However, compared to the UPWalker these brakes require more hand strength to apply, are less effective, and unless you have them dialed in just right there tends to be some “slippage” even when the brakes are locked.
 And unlike the UPWalker which has internal brake cables, the external cables of the OasisSpace have a bad habit of getting caught on anything that gets in their way.

-The OasisSpace Upright Walker comes standard with a large storage bag attached to the front of the walker.
+The comes standard with a large attached to the front of the .
 It’s big enough to carry all your personal items as well as anything you’d need for a day’s adventure.
 However there are two rather annoying problems we found.
-First, you can’t access the bag from your normal standing position using the walker like you can on the UPWalker.
-Instead, you have to walk around to the front of the walker and crouch right down to open it.
-Second, the bag needs to be removed in order to fold the walker.
+First, you can’t access the bag from your normal standing position using the like you can on the UPWalker.
+Instead, you have to walk around to the front of the and crouch right down to open it.
+Second, the bag needs to be removed in order to fold the .
 In my mind this significantly reduces the usefulness of both of these features.

 What We Liked